| | |

 the character and worth of its citizenship.
 At this golden jubilee service the pastor,

-Members of the Unity Presbyterian Church and Friends: We are undertaking in this
+Rev. Harrison Scott Condit, delivered the following anniversary address: Members of the Unity Presbyterian Church and Friends: We are undertaking in this

 one brief address to cover the history of this church for fifty years.
 Of necessity